-9 Alternative Coupon Satisfaction Mechanisms (ACSM) or similar mechanisms oblige the issuer to substitute the payment of a coupon or dividend with a payment in the form of an instrument referred to in Article 57(a).
+&lt;sup>8 Alternative Coupon Satisfaction Mechanisms (ACSM) or similar mechanisms oblige the issuer to substitute the payment of coupon or dividend by a payment in the form of an instrument referred to in Article 57(a).

-10 Under normal circumstances, a dividend pusher requires the issuer to pay its coupons/dividends on hybrids if it has paid coupons/dividends on a more junior instrument, for example, its ordinary shares.
+&lt;sup>9 Under normal circumstances, a dividend pusher requires the issuer to pay its coupons/dividends on hybrids if it has paid coupons/dividends on a more junior instrument, for example, its ordinary shares.